- Spain Mallorca Island Dressage Training & Trails

-An early departure from camp today, for a game drive at a nearby Big Five private game reserve.
-Here there is a chance to see rhino, lion, elephant, buffalo and leopard.
-On the way back to camp, visit ‘Beadle’, a craft workshop at Horizon which has been a community upliftment project since 1998.
+An early departure from camp for a game drive at a nearby Big Five private game reserve, with a chance to see rhino, lion, elephant, buffalo and leopard.
+On the way back we will visit Beadle, a craft workshop on Triple B Ranch which has a community upliftment project since 1998.
 The crafters specialise in beautiful handmade beadwork and leather products including riding chaps.
-Lunch will be served by the pool at Horizon lodge, before heading back to camp for a sundowner ride across the game reserve.
+Lunch will be served by the pool at the Horizon horseback Signature Safari lodge, before heading back to the camp for a sundowner ride in the game reserve.

-Today break camp early and mount for a last ride through the reserve, soaking up the early morning sights and sounds of the African bush en route to Horizon lodge.
-Depart from the lodge at around 7.30am and are transferred to Limpopo Horse Safaris in the remote north eastern corner of Botswana (a journey of c.4 - 4 ½ hours).
-Cross the Limpopo River and into the Tuli block, before arriving at the stables.
-An introductory afternoon ride will familiarize riders with their horses for this leg of the safari.
-Arrive at Two Mashatus camp in time to freshen up before supper.
+We break camp early and riders mount for a last ride through the reserve, soaking up the early morning sights and sounds of the African bush to the Signature Safari lodge.
+Guests will depart from depart from the lodge at 7.30 and are transferred to Limpopo Horse Safaris in Botswana.
+Cross the Limpopo river and into the Tuli block, before arriving at the stables.
+An introductory afternoon ride will familiarize riders with their horses for this leg of the safari, arriving at teh Two Mashatus camp in time to freshen up before supper.

-An early wake-up call with tea or coffee brought to your tent, followed by breakfast around the campfire.
-Make an early start each day to enjoy the freshness of the morning and maximise game-viewing opportunities in the hours when wildlife is most active.
-Undoubtedly you will come across the large herds of elephant for which the Tuli is renowned, as well as many different species of antelope; also giraffe, zebra, bat-eared fox, jackal, hyena.
-If you are lucky, you may even spot lion, leopard, wild dog or cheetah.
-Later ride along the Limpopo River, enjoy the rich birdlife, look for crocodile in the pools and learn about the magnificent trees lining the banks.
-Alternatively, you have the option of a game drive, game walk or visiting the local village.
-In the village of Mothabaneng, see the ladies make baskets and visit some bushman paintings.
+An early wake-up call with tea/ coffee brought to your tent, followed by breakfast around the campfire.
+We make an early start each day to enjoy the freshness of the morning and to maximise game-viewing opportunities in the hours that the wildlife is most active.
+Undoubtedly we will come across the large herds of elephant for which the Tuli is renowned, as well as many different species of antelope; also giraffe, zebra, bat-eared fox, jackal, hyena and possibly even lion, leopard, wild dog and cheetah.
+Later ride along the Limpopo River, enjoying the rich birdlif, spotting crocodile in the pools and learning about the magnificent trees lining the banks.
+Alternatively, you have the option of doing a game drive, game walk or visiting the local village Mothabaneng to see the local ladies make baskets as well as have a look at some bushman paintings.